babounlek/minify/README.md

 ```

 ## Usage
+In your app.php,

-In your app.php providers section add:
+in providers section add:

 ```php
 babounlek\minifier\minifierServiceProvider::class,